ObiOne84/project-5-e-commerce/README.md

 ### Content

-- [Canva](https://www.canva.com/) - all images for the recipes where created with the software utilising available templates and photos.
+- [Amazon UK](https://www.amazon.co.uk) - all images for the products and content.
 - [Woodland Whispers Retreat](https://github.com/Thomas-Tomo/woodland-whispers-retreat?tab=readme-ov-file#user-journey) - the structure of the readme file.
+- Boutique Ado walkthrough project - for stripe setup, AWS setup and javascript for bag buttons.

 ### Acknowledgements